 Testing of modifications needs to be done first by IT and then by department management and users.
-Even if there are no modifications to the WMS, you still need to test interfaces to order management, the shipping and manifesting system, labor management and transportation management systems.
+Even if there are no modifications to the WMS, you still need to test interfaces to the ERP, the order management system, the shipping and manifesting system, labor management, and transportation management systems.

-Complete end-to-end testing and conference room pilot testing from origination of orders, returns, receipts and shipping through to WMS processes.
+Complete end-to-end testing and conference room pilot testing from the origination of orders, returns, receipts, and shipping through to WMS processes.
 This includes inbound product flow processes and outbound shipping functions.
 Be sure to process live data through to accounting and management reporting systems.

-It behooves you to look at how you are training your trainers and also the warehouse employees.
+It is very beneficial to look at how well you are training your trainers and also the warehouse employees.
 Additionally, be sure to consider the amount of time allowed to actually practice with the system and the technology before going live.
 This can be just as important as classroom-style training.

 Are there warehouse employees that are going to have trouble adapting?
 Should you consider changing their positions in the company?
 Set up a training environment – a conference room pilot – where they can come in and use the new system and technology.
-Be sure everyone is scheduled and does this.
+Be sure everyone is scheduled and follows through on their training.
 Is there a need to put in place new procedures that may require additional hands-on training and practice?

-As you implement, how accurate is your SKU inventory?
-We recommend a physical inventory just prior to Go Live so that you begin with clean inventory numbers in the new system.
-Implementing a WMS may also mean installing bar-code technology, voice picking and other functions, higher levels of product labeling and warehouse aisle and bin/slot location changes.
-Starting the new implementation with accurate inventory eliminates one major concern later.
+Before every new system Go Live, we recommend a physical inventory.
+This can be done just prior to Go Live so that you begin with clean inventory numbers in the new system.
+Implementing a WMS may also mean installing bar-code technology, scanning, higher levels of product labeling, and warehouse aisle and bin/slot location changes.
+Starting off the new implementation with accurate inventory eliminates one potential major concern.

-Ensure that all parties involved agree to the planned conversion process and everyone’s go live responsibilities.
+Ensure that all parties involved agree to the planned conversion process and everyone’s go-live responsibilities.
 Include all the stakeholders, including senior management, in the weekly communications.
-When you are ready to Go Live, involve senior and department management to sign off only after they’ve reviewed their respective processes, testing results and agreeing that all critical processes are ready.
+When you are ready to Go Live, involve senior and department management to sign off only after they’ve reviewed their respective processes, testing results, and agree that all critical processes are ready.